apache/flink/docs/scala_api_guide.md

 Scala Programming Guide
 =======================

-This guide explains how to develop Stratosphere programs with the Scala programming interface.
+This guide explains how to develop Flink programs with the Scala programming interface.

 Here we will look at the general structure of a Scala job.
-You will learn how to write data sources, data sinks, and operators to create data flows that can be executed using the Stratosphere system.
+You will learn how to write data sources, data sinks, and operators to create data flows that can be executed using the Flink system.

 Writing Scala jobs requires an understanding of Scala, there is excellent documentation available [here](http://scala-lang.org/documentation/).
 Most